-In 2017, we again awarded $11000!
-We reviewed 60+ applications and awarded six (6) $1500 scholarships, three (3) into each school district (PISD and WISD).
-In addition, with the aid of the first grant ever awarded by the Murphy Community Development Corporation (MCDC), we awarded four (4) $500 Teacher Grants, two (2) each into each district which serve our Murphy kids (PISD and WISD)!
-Lashbrook expressed great pleasure in remarking, “We are so proud to have awarded $63,000 to Murphy graduates and $7000 to their exceptional teachers since the Foundations inception!
+In 2018, we again awarded $11,000!
+We reviewed 90+ applications and awarded six (6) $1,500 scholarships, three (3) into each school district (PISD and WISD).
+In addition, with the aid of the second year grant awarded by the Murphy Community Development Corporation (MCDC), we awarded four (4) $500 Teacher Grants, two (2) each into each district which serve our Murphy kids (PISD and WISD)!
+Lashbrook expressed great pleasure in remarking, “We are so proud to have awarded over $70,000 to Murphy graduates and their exceptional teachers since the Foundations inception!
 It is my opinion that of all the great things our Chamber does, our Scholarship Foundation is the best!”

 Content goes here!

 The mission of the Murphy Chamber of Commerce is to promote and strengthen business relationships through membership, offer solutions for their needs and create the best community in which to work and grow a business.

 Office: Inside City Hall, First Floor, 206 N Murphy Road, Murphy